Louis Vuitton trailblazer Carcelle dies aged 66

 During his tenure, Carcelle quadrupled Louis Vuitton's store network to just under 470, many of them in strategically important emerging markets such as China.

-He grew the brand's revenue from an estimated 500 million euros ($657 million) in 1990 to more than 7 billion and oversaw its diversification into watches and jewelry, and into ready-to-wear under the stewardship of designer Marc Jacobs.
+He grew the brand's revenue from an estimated 500 million euros (395.19 million pounds) in 1990 to more than 7 billion and oversaw its diversification into watches and jewellery, and into ready-to-wear under the stewardship of designer Marc Jacobs.

 LEARNING ON THE JOB